ekenozlu/ekenozlu/README.md

 ### Hi there👋

 - 🌍 I'm from Istanbul/Turkey
-- 📚 I'm currently 4th grade in Computer Engineering
+- 📚 I studied Computer Engineering
-- 🌱 I’m currently learning Swift and SwiftUI
+- 🌱 I’m currently challenging myself in Swift and SwiftUI
+- 💼 I'm currently working in a voluntary internship position.
+You can check my progress in [this repo](https://github.com/ekenozlu/NeonAcademy-Challenges)
-- 🔭 I’m currently working on creating demo apps for IOS.
+- 🔭 I’m currently creating demo apps for IOS and taking online courses.
 - 📩 You can reach me via LinkedIn/Twitter/Instagram which all is "@ekenozlu"